CongducPham/LowCostLoRaGw/README.md

 Once flashed, the Arduino temperature sensor will send to the gateway the following message \\!#3#20.4 (20.4 is the measured temperature so you may not have the same value) prefixed by the application key every 10 minutes (with some randomization interval).
 This will trigger at the processing stage of the gateway the logging on the default ThinkSpeak channel (the test channel we provide) in field 3.
 At the gateway, 20.4 will be recorded on the provided ThingSpeak test channel in field 3 of the channel.
 If you go to https://thingspeak.com/channels/66794 you should see the reported value.

 The program has been tested on Arduino Uno, Mega2560, Nano, Pro Mini, Mini, Due, Zero.
-We also tested on the Teensy3.1/3.2 and the Ideetron Nexus.
-Starting from November 3rd, 2017, the SPI_SS pin (CS pin) is always pin number 10 on Arduino and Teensy boards.
+We also tested on the TeensyLC/3.1/3.2, the Ideetron Nexus and the Feather32u4/M0.
+Starting from November 3rd, 2017, the SPI_SS pin (CS pin) is always pin number 10 on all Arduino and Teensy boards.

 **Notice for low-cost/clone Arduino boards**.
 If you get a low-cost Arduino board, such as those sold by most of Chinese manufacturer, the USB connectivity is probably based on the CH340 or CH341.
 To make your low-cost Arduino visible to your Arduino IDE, you need the specific driver.
 Look at http://sparks.gogo.co.nz/ch340.html or http://www.microcontrols.org/arduino-uno-clone-ch340-ch341-chipset-usb-drivers/.
 For MacOS, you can look at http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra which works for MacOS up to Sierra.
 For MacOS user that have the previous version of CH34x drivers and encountering kernel panic with Sierra, don't forget to delete previous driver installation: "sudo rm -rf /System/Library/Extensions/usb.kext".